deeplearning4j/deeplearning4j/distributed.md

 ### Executors, cores, parallelism
 By design, Spark allows you to configure number of executors and cores per executor for your task.
 Imagine you have cluster of 18 nodes, 32 cores each node.
 In this case your `--num-executors` value will be 18, and recommended `--executor-cores` value will be somewhere between 2 and 32.
+This option will basically define how many partitions your RDD will be split into.
-But you can also manually set specific number of DL4j workers that'll be used on each node, this can be done via `SharedTrainingMaster.Builder().workersPerNode(int)` method.
+Plus, you can also manually set specific number of DL4j workers that'll be used on each node, this can be done via `SharedTrainingMaster.Builder().workersPerNode(int)` method.

 And if your nodes are GPU-powered, it's usually very good idea to set `workersPerNode(int)` to number of GPUs per box, or keep its default value for auto-tuning.